spf13/spf13-vim/README.markdown

 After the installation of Vim you must add a new directory to your environment variables path to make it work with the script installation of spf13.

-Open Vim and write the following command, it will show the installed directory:
+Open Vim and write the following command; it will show the installed directory:

     :echo $VIMRUNTIME
     C:\Program Files (X86)\Vim\vim74

 Then you need to add it to your environment variable path.
-After that try execute `vim` within command prompt (press Win-R, type `cmd`, press Enter) and you’ll see the default vim page.
+After that try to execute `vim` within command prompt (press Win-R, type `cmd`, press Enter) and you’ll see the default vim page.

 #### Install [msysgit]

-After installation try running `git --version` within _command prompt_ (press Win-R,  type `cmd`, press Enter) to make sure all good:
+After installation, try running `git --version` within _command prompt_ (press Win-R,  type `cmd`, press Enter) to make sure it's all good:

     C:\> git --version
     git version 1.7.4.msysgit.0

-#### Setup [Curl]
+#### Set up [Curl]

-_Instructions blatently copied from vundle readme_
+_Instructions blatantly copied from vundle readme_

-Installing Curl on Windows is easy as [Curl] is bundled with [msysgit]!
+Installing Curl on Windows is easy, as [Curl] is bundled with [msysgit]!
-But before it can be used with [Vundle] it's required make `curl` run in _command prompt_.
+But before it can be used with [Vundle], it's required to make `curl` run in _command prompt_.
 The easiest way is to create `curl.cmd` with [this content](https://gist.github.com/912993)

     @rem Do not use "echo off" to not affect any child calls.